meteor/meteor/README.md

 If you want old entries in the log cleaned out, simply set the `purgeLogsAfterDays` parameter on an entry to specify the number of days of logs to keep.

+Call `SyncedCron.nextScheduledAtDate(jobName)` to find the date that the job referenced by `jobName` will run next.

 ## Contributing